WuTheFWasThat/redux-saga/docs/basics/DeclarativeEffects.md

 }
 ```

 We're using now the `call(fn, ...args)` function. **The difference from the preceding example is that now we're not executing the fetch call immediately, instead, `call` creates a description of the effect**.
 Just as in Redux you use action creators to create a plain object describing the action that will get executed by the Store, `call` creates a plain object describing the function call.
-The redux-saga middleware takes care of executing the function call and resuming the generator with the resolved response.
+The saga runner takes care of executing the function call and resuming the generator with the resolved response.

 This allows us to easily test the Generator outside the Redux environment.
 Because `call` is just a function which returns a plain Object.